 Preparing the Dog Rocks:

-My rocks came from the purchased landscaping rocks is our home garden.
+My rocks came from the purchased landscaping rocks in our home garden.
 They’re not quite as smooth or as perfect as a beach rock, but they’re readily available and do the trick nicely.
-Make sure that they’re clean and dry before you start your project.
+Make sure that the rocks are clean and dry before you start your project.

 - Set up a work area in a suitable location and protect your work surfaces.

 - Paint the base fur colour(s).
 I used white and a golden brown for my dogs.
 Apply recoats per your chosen paint product until you have the desired level of coverage.

 This is where you get to have a creative fun.
 The rock dogs can be as fancy or as simple as you like, depending on your painting talents, time, and patience.
 Not sure where to start?
 Take a look at carton dogs in your favourite breed(s) for inspiration.
 These flatter and less-detailed style of drawings can help with ideas on how lines, outlines, and colours can be used to create your dog designs.
 Painting has never been a strength for me (shakey hands and a lack of patience) but it’s still fun!
 And painting can be rather relaxing, too.
 I used simple features on my dog rocks, with a combination of semi-smiling closed mouths and happy tongues.
 For added interest and colour, I also used a mix of collars, bow ties, bows, and the tops of bandanas.

 - Optional: If you’re not comfortable with free-painting faces and features, you can use a pencil to outline your basic design elements.

 - Use the shape of your rocks to help you choose the placement and shape/sizes of features.